 Vice Chair Beer provided a brief overview of the benefits of the new sand line mooring configuration.
-He reported benefits include preventing mooring buoys from drifting into fairways, making it easier to tie up to a single bow morning line connected to the stern line, and the ability to attach a pick-up pole to the floating spreader line to make the pick-up simpler and not require hooking the line as is required with a 2-point mooring configuration.
+He reported benefits include preventing mooring buoys from drifting into fairways, making it easieroffering an option to tie up to a single bow morning line connected to the stern line, and the ability to attach a pick-up pole to the floating spreader line that can be retrieved to make the pick-up simpler and not require hooking the line as is required with a 2-point mooring configuration.
 He advised the sand line provides a safe, proven, and simple way to approach and secure a vessel for all mariners.
 He noted double rows with sand lines will reduce the number of mooring balls in the Harbor by 50%.
-Lastly, he advised that currently, 50% of all fairways in all mooring fields are less wide than the adjacent boats are long which creates a navigation risk.
-He noted fairway widths will be increased by 50% to 100% of current conditions.
+Lastly, he advised that currently, up to 50% of all fairways in all mooring fields are less wide than the adjacent boats are long which creates a navigation risk.
+He noted fairway widths will be increased by an average 50% to 100% of current conditions.